 Many real estate agents have locked themselves out of the home they are showing.
 Many have set off a home alarm.
-The story I am about to share has actually happened to me Summer of 2020.
+The story I am about to share has actually happened to me three days before Christmas in 2018.

 What Did I Learn From This Story?

-- Check the address before I open the door.
+- Check my pockets before I leave the home.

 Look, life happens.
 Espeically when you are involved in real estate, there are times where you want to be in 3 places at once.
 Not all is completely lost, because I have learned from my mistakes.
 Trust me, there will be more chapters of Embarrassing Home Showing Moments of Kelly Raulston.
 Thank you so much for reading!
 Hope you enjoyed it!